Wildlander-mod/wildlander-mod.github.io/_11Deep-Dives/Spell-Research.md

 - **_Writing materials: rolls of paper + inkwell + a quill_**.
 Required for composing theses, crafting spell tomes and scrolls.
 Sold by merchants, or found in containers around Skyrim.
 Paper rolls and inkwell can be crafted using the alembic (Mix Solutions menu).
 Also, one **_ruined book_** can be converted to paper rolls using breakdown keybind.

-- **_Alembic_**: Required for analyzing or mixing magical liquids.
-Can break down (dissolve) small quantities of ingredients into liquids.
+- **_Alembic_**: Required for analyzing or mixing magical solutions.
+Can break down (dissolve) small quantities of ingredients into solutions.
 Can be purchased, or crafted at a forge using 1x steel ingot + 5x building glass + Craftsmanship perk + Alchemy toolkit.

-- **_Cauldron_**: Used to break down large quantities of ingredients, potions _[v2.0+]_, Misc Items, Ore, Pelts and enchanted artifacts, into magical liquids.
+- **_Cauldron_**: Used to break down large quantities of ingredients, potions _[v2.0+]_, Misc Items, Ore, Pelts and enchanted artifacts, into magical solutions.
 Requires fuel to work.
 Any ingredients or poisons that have a ‘weakness’ effect can fuel the cauldron (e.g. Salt pies).
 Can be purchased from alchemists, or crafted at a forge using 8x Iron Ingots + Craftsmanship perk + Alchemy toolkit.

 - **_Tongs_**: Required _[v2.0+]_ for studying/disenchanting ancient artifacts.
 Can be crafted at a forge using 1x Iron Ingot + Craftsmanship perk + Smithing toolkit.